heasm66/mdlzork/README.md

 ## Playing the games
 To play the games you'll need Confusion that can be found at [IF-Archive](http://www.ifarchive.org/indexes/if-archive/programming/mdl/interpreters/confusion/), Matthew Russotto's
 [homepage](http://www.russotto.net/git/mrussotto/confusion) or Benjamin Slade's [patched version](https://gitlab.com/emacsomancer/confusion-mdl).
 Benjamin Slade also have a
 [blog post](https://babbagefiles.xyz/zork-confusion/) about compiling it.
-The Win32-version (by David Kinder) contains ha precompiled version that works fine on these Windows versions that I tried: Windows7 (32-bit) and Windows10 (64-bit).
+The Win32-version (by David Kinder) contains a precompiled version that works fine on these Windows versions that I tried: Windows7 (32-bit) and Windows10 (64-bit).

 When you have Confusion running in the same directory as the source, you type (in Confusion):